Alf Valentine – First Bowler to Take 100 Test Wickets for West Indies

 He began the tour without spectacles, but midway through the season, another member of the team asked him the score.
 Valentine said he could not see, despite the scoreboard and the figures being large and clear.
 Arrangements were then made for him to be supplied with spectacles, which he obtained under the National Insurance Scheme, and he wore them for the rest of the tour.

-He used sticking-plaster near the temples to prevent the spectacles slipping, but with or without them Valentine was a fine bowler and an object-lesson to Englishmen in the value of true finger- spin.
+He used sticking plaster near the temples to prevent the spectacles from slipping, but with or without them, Valentine was a fine bowler and an object lesson to Englishmen in the value of true finger spin.
 Even with glasses, Valentine never quite hit such heights in Test cricket again.
-Although – again over bowled – he did take 24 wickets in Australia in 1951–52.
+Although he was again over bowled, he did take 24 wickets in Australia in 1951–52.

-However, the series the Aussies won 4-1 (it would have been much closer but for an unlikely one-wicket victory in the fourth Test at Melbourne).
-Illness and injuries began to restrict him, and he played only two Tests in England in 1957, without taking a wicket.
+However, in the series, the Aussies won 4-1 (it would have been much closer, but for an unlikely one-wicket victory in the fourth Test at Melbourne).
+Illness and injuries began to restrict him, and he played only two Tests in England in 1957 without taking a wicket.
 Nonetheless, he was the first West Indian bowler to take 100 Test wickets, finishing with 139 at 30.32.

-Alf Valentine finished with 475 first-class wickets at 26.21 – with a best of 8 for 26 against Lancashire in 1950 and 470 runs at the average of 5.
-He played a few seasons for Birmingham League cricket, before moving to America with his second wife in 1978 (his first wife, with whom he had four daughters, had died).
+Alf Valentine finished with 475 first-class wickets at 26.21, with a best of 8 for 26 against Lancashire in 1950 and 470 runs at an average of 5.
+He played a few seasons for Birmingham League cricket before moving to America with his second wife in 1978 (his first wife, with whom he had four daughters, had died).

-Alf Valentine returned to England in 2000 and joined his old pal Ramadhin – who has lived in Lancashire for many years after playing for them in the ’60s for a testimonial event that was not a great success.
-He had a stroke a few weeks ago while recovering from a back operation, and spent his last days in a wheelchair.
+Alf Valentine returned to England in 2000 and joined his old pal Ramadhin, who has lived in Lancashire for many years after playing for them in the ’60s, for a testimonial event that was not a great success.
+He had a stroke a few weeks ago while recovering from a back operation, and he spent his last days in a wheelchair.

-He died at his home in Orlando, Florida, on May 11, just 13 days after his 74th birthday Wisden profile.
-Alf Valentine was a slim, slow, sharp-turning left-armer with sloping shoulders and spectacles, which he first acquired in England in 1950.
+He died at his home in Orlando, Florida, on May 11, just 13 days after his 74th birthday.
+Alf Valentine was a slim, slow, sharp-turning left armer with sloping shoulders and spectacles, which he first acquired in England in 1950.

-And he played his part in the Tied Test and finished second in the bowling averages to Wes Hall.
+And he played his part in the ties and finished second in the bowling averages to Wes Hall.
 He toured England again in 1963, but by then Lance Gibbs was ahead of him in the pecking order.
-He stayed in England While, playing in the Birmingham League, before moving to America where he died after a prolonged period of ill health.
-He was 74 at the time of death.
+He stayed in England while playing in the Birmingham League before moving to America, where he died after a prolonged period of ill health.
+He was 74 years old at the time of his death.